gary-archer/oauth.apisample.nodejs/deployment/README.md

 # Deployment Resources

-Resources to manage deployment for this component, which are separated from the built binaries.
+Resources to manage builds and deployment for this component.

 ## Environments